IanStarnes/Barbara-And-Ian/Postlabs/Reactors Lab Report.md

 #### Data Analysis

 A total of 7 different test were run.
 This allows for an abundance of data to compare.
-The data will be presented individually and at the end of the data analysis is where differences and similarities of different models will be more carefully analyised.
+The data will be presented individually and at the end of the data analysis is where differences and similarities of different models will be more carefully analysed.

 1. Use multivariable nonlinear regression to obtain the best fit between the experimental data and the two models by minimizing the sum of the squared errors.
 Use epa.Solver_AD_Pe and epa.Solver_CMFR_N.
 These functions will minimize the error by varying the values of average residence time, (mass of tracer/reactor volume), and either the number of CMFR in series or the Peclet number.